ovgu-FINken/multi_robot_path_planning/benchmark/README.md

 is reached again one round is fulfilled.
 When all rounds are accomplished, the benchmark finished.
 This can be set to any Integer.

+#### End Procedure
+The **End Procedure** defines how the robots will behave after they successfully finished all rounds.
+Here, this can be set to `despawn`, which simply deletes the robot model.
+This, however, is only applicable in simulation-based benchmarks.
+Alternatively, this variable can be set to `stay`, which will freeze the robot at the last waypoint, whereas the value `start_position` will send the start position as the next goal, such that the robot will move to the start position after the last waypoint is reached.
+Ultimately, the `ìdle` state is a free state, where the robots might just move randomly, which is up to the user.

 #### RQT & RVIZ
 Furthermore, RQT and RVIZ can be started by enabling